Healthy Peanut Butter Banana Blender Muffins (Vegan + Easy)

-These easy Peanut Butter Protein Blender Muffins are a healthy, protein-packed breakfast.
+These easy Healthy Peanut Butter Banana Blender Muffins are a healthy vegan breakfast.
 Perfect for a grab-and-go meal or a mid-day protein snack, these dairy-free muffins will be a healthy treat that everyone in your family will love.

-They are packed with protein.
-With a can of Cannellini beans and a few spoonfuls of peanut butter, you’ve got yourself a high-protein snack that will keep you full for hours.
+- Made with plant-based protein ingredients.
+With a can of cannellini beans and a few spoonfuls of peanut butter, these muffins are more satisfying than your typical snack and help keep you full longer.

 The Ingredients